-FIT encourages the development of independence, maturity, and ethical sensitivity of students.
-To achieve its purpose, the Fashion Institute of Technology expects students to conduct themselves in a manner consistent with their respective positions within the academic community and comply with the directions of employees who are acting in the performance of their duties.
-In particular, students are expected to refrain from conduct that threatens or endangers the health, safety, and welfare of their community.
+FIT seeks to promote student well-being and a sense of belonging through a code of conduct that encourages students to take responsibility for their campus community and emphasizes the importance of personal accountability in their role as community members.
+To achieve its purpose, FIT expects students to conduct themselves in a manner that is kind and compassionate and that honors civility, a core value of the institution.
+The Code of Conduct (or the "Code") adopts a restorative practice approach and has been developed with an intention to support and reinforce FIT values that aim to create a welcoming, inclusive, and collaborative community committed to social justice and respectful of the rights and dignity of the individual.
+It is expected that students will refrain from conduct that threatens or endangers the health, safety, and welfare of their community.
 All members of the FIT community have an obligation to support and obey college regulations, and all federal, state, and local laws.
+All members of the campus community have an obligation to uphold the values and principles of the Code of Conduct.
 Those who do not comply will be subject to disciplinary action by the college and, where applicable, may face action by federal, local, and/or state authorities.

-The essential purpose of the college's governing of student conduct is to protect and promote its effective and orderly function as an educational institution.
-The code of student conduct was prepared to inform the FIT community of the policies regarding student conduct, primarily those prohibiting misconduct on FIT-owned or -affiliated property, but may also address off-campus behavior as set forth in the code.
-The code is also intended to give general guidance to the college as it handles specific cases arising under regulations authorized by the board of trustees and approved by the president.
+The essential purpose of the college's governing of student conduct is to promote student well-being and encourage the maintenance of a collaborative and harmonious campus community.
+The code aligns with FIT's central mission as an institution of higher education.
+The code also informs the FIT community of the policies regulating student conduct on FIT-owned or -affiliated property, as well as off-campus behavior.
+The code is intended to give general guidance to the college as it handles specific cases arising under regulations authorized by the Board of Trustees and approved by the president.
 The code provides a means for the exercise of student rights and responsibilities within the college's student conduct system.
-The code seeks to preserve the individual rights of students while ensuring that the interests of the entire college community are also maintained.
+The code seeks to preserve the individual rights of students while ensuring that the interests of the entire college community are maintained.

 FIT's Code of Student Conduct is accessible online.
-It prohibits or otherwise addresses a variety of conduct, including physical abuse, harassment, theft/unauthorized possession/damage/misuse of property, drugs and alcohol, tobacco, misappropriation and unauthorized use, dishonesty, disruption, unauthorized use or misuse of electronic devices, cyberbullying and related online conduct, inappropriate use of FIT's computer and network resources, hazing, unauthorized access to campus, unlawful protest, food and beverage restrictions, animals, wheeled recreational equipment, gambling and gaming, weapons, hazardous materials and chemicals, fire risks, failure to comply with instructions of college officials, and violations of other FIT policies or laws.
+It prohibits or otherwise addresses a variety of conduct, including physical abuse; harassment; theft/unauthorized possession/damage/misuse of property; drugs and alcohol; tobacco; misappropriation and unauthorized use; dishonesty, disruption; unauthorized use or misuse of electronic devices; cyberbullying and related online conduct; inappropriate use of FIT's computer and network resources; hazing; unauthorized access to campus; unlawful protest; food and beverage restrictions; animals; wheeled recreational equipment; gambling and gaming; weapons; hazardous materials and chemicals; fire risks; failure to comply with instructions of college officials; and violations of other FIT policies or laws.
 It provides for procedures for conduct violations and specifically enumerates possible sanctions for students' violation of the code or other FIT policies.